RichShillingtonMSFT/Azure-Stack-Hub-Operator-Labs-ADFS/02-ADFS/04 - Integrate ADFS with Azure Stack Hub/Integrate ADFS with Azure Stack Hub.md

 ## Configure relying party on existing AD FS deployment

-1. Connect to the Contoso ADFS server using RDP.
+1. Connect to the Contoso ADFS server (10.100.100.11) using RDP.

 2. Copy the following content into a .txt file.
-Save the file as c:\ClaimIssuanceRules.txt on your datacenter's AD FS Server:
+Save the file as c:\ClaimIssuanceRules.txt on your datacenter's ADFS Server:

 ```
 @RuleTemplate = "LdapClaims"